Table of Contents

 - Hopping or Skipping – Notice if your dog is moving around unnaturally.
 They can be pausing in between to hop and skip to slip their kneecap back to its normal place.

-- Leg Stiffness – If you notice that your dog is moving around with stiffness, it can indicate that their kneecaps shifted out of place.
+- Leg Stiffness – If you notice that your dog is moving around with stiffness, it can indicate that their kneecaps have shifted out of place.

-Patellar Luxation in dogs is a congenital or developmental disorder meaning it's an inborn issue.
-But traumatic injuries, for instance, tearing and overstretching of the dog's joints can also be prone to the luxating patella.
+Patellar luxation in dogs is a congenital or developmental disorder, meaning it's an inborn issue.
+But traumatic injuries, for instance, tearing and overstretching of the dog's joints, can also be prone to the luxating patella.

 On the other hand, a dog's kneecaps can also be dislocated because of its body structure.
 For example, the soft tissues that support the kneecaps are too tight or loose.